 Videofluoroscopy is a moving x-ray of swallowing.
-It is recorded onto the hospital system and onto DVD (with your consent.
+It is recorded onto the hospital system.
 This enables us to view the swallow at recorded speed, slow motion or frame by frame allowing for accurate analysis and diagnosis.

 What are the benefits of a Videofluoroscopy?